raguay/MyAlfred/README.md

 **Run Chrome with Accessibility** This workflow allows you to launch Chrome with the accessibility flag set so that you can use <a href="http://shortcatapp.com/">ShortCat.app</a> with Chrome.
 It uses ctl-shift-h to launch Chrome or bring it to the front if running. ctl-shift-alt-h to quit Chrome.

-All workflows now work with AlleyOop, except where mentioned otherwise.
+**Sermon Scheduler** This workflow aid in the creating of my sermon schedules.
+Use ss:setdirectory to set the directory for sermons (or whatever you want to create schedules from a template).
+The use ss:seteditor to set the editor you want to use (I use Sublime).
+You then can use ss:create to make a new schedule by the template (you might want to edit the template first with the ss:edit and selecting the template).
+Then use ss:edit to edit one of the schedules or the template.

+The unique thing about the workflow is that new schedule’s name will always be something like: 2014-Feb02-Feb08.md.
+The current year, first day of the week and the last day of the week.
+The ss:create gives you names for the current week and the next 4 weeks.

+This works great for me being a missionary.
+You can change it to meet your own needs.

 Please let me know if you have any problems, suggestions, or commits.
 These are documented more fully on my web site <a href="http://customct.com">http://customct.com</a>.

 **goAlfred** I created a library in the <a href="http://www.golang.org">go language from Google</a> to make it easier to create your Alfred workflow.
 You can see the library here: <a href="https://github.com/raguay/goAlfred">goAlfred</a>